How many conductors total are being used if two are entering, two are exiting, and there is one equipment grounding conductor connected to the box?

 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the total number of conductors being used, you need to account for all the conductors entering, exiting, and grounded to the box.
+To determine the total number of conductors involved, we need to account for each type of conductor mentioned in the question.

 • 1 equipment grounding conductor